-The University of Chicago is currently seeking volunteers for a research study looking at thought processes in overweight children.
-The purpose of this study is to explore executive function (e.g., goal setting, inhibition) and taste preferences in overweight children with and without binge eating problems.
+The University of Chicago seeks volunteers for a research study looking at thought processes in overweight and non-overweight children.
+The purpose of this study is to explore executive function (e.g., goal setting, inhibition) and taste preferences in overweight children with binge eating problems as compared to overweight and non-overweight children without binge eating problems.

-Participants cannot have serious medical conditions resulting in appetite changes or food restrictions, currently be taking medications that affect appetite, adhere to a food-restriction diet in which they cannot consume dairy products/milkshakes, have a diagnosis of bulimia nervosa, or have metallic foreign bodies that would prohibit MRI scanning (e.g., braces, piercings that cannot be removed).
+Participants cannot have serious medical conditions resulting in appetite changes or food restrictions, currently be taking medications that affect appetite, adhere to a food-restriction diet in which they cannot consume dairy products/milkshakes, or have a diagnosis of bulimia nervosa or ADHD.

 Interested participants should contact the Principal Investigator, Andrea Goldschmidt, at 773-834-4118 or firstname.lastname@example.org.